-- >> Growth should not cease in this period ensure weekly increases in body weight are maintained to prevent future potential fertility issues. - For conventional males, a minimum weekly growth between 140 and 160g is required.
+- >> Growth should not cease in this period ensure weekly increases in body weight are maintained to prevent future potential fertility issues. - For conventional males, a minimum weekly growth between 140 and 160 g is required.
 Adjust feed intake accordingly. - >> It is important to respect the equipment requirements to avoid any reduction in uniformity. - >> The lighting programme can be also used to stimulate males before the females to ensure a good synchronisation of sexual maturity of males with the maturity of females (particularly for conventional males). - If Conventional males and Premium females are reared in the same house, no light stimulation of males can be applied before 22 weeks of age. - Light intensity may be increased but must be done step by step according to flock behaviour.
-From 18 weeks of age, it is possible to increase from 5-10 lux to 20-30 lux and one week after to 40-60 lux. - See opposite an example of lighting programme for Conventional males if reared separately from the females.
-This example is recommended for dark rearing house, then open sided production house and transfer during winter when natural light is more than 10 hours.
+From 18 weeks of age, it is possible to increase from 5 10 lux to 20 30 lux and one week after to 40 60 lux. - See the table for an example of a lighting programme for Conventional males when reared separately from the females.
+This example is recommended for a dark rearing house with transfer to an open-sided production house during winter and natural light is more than 10 hours per day.